evex-dev/evex-ui/README.md

 # Evex UI

 Evex UI is beautiful web ui component written by react.
+It is not necessary to use a processor such as Tailwind.

 ---